Initiatives & Events

 June 4, 2019

-- Panel and Pre-conference Workshop at the ‘Ending Sexual and Gender-Based Violence Donor Conference’ Oslo
+- Panel and Pre-conference Workshop at the ‘Ending Sexual and Gender-Based Violence Donor Conference’ in Oslo

-COFEM co-hosted this event alongside the Arab Institute for Women at the Lebanese American University, the Global Women’s Institute, the Columbia University Mailman School of Public Health, and VOICE, at the LAU New York Academic Center.
-Mendy Marsh, co-founder and Executive Director of VOICE: Amplifying Women and Girls in Crises, and women’s rights activist Kaneez Fatima Saeed, led a powerful panel discussion about violence against women and girls and how to implement feminist-informed approaches that can help establish change.
-Examples from the Feminist Pocketbook and the Arab region illustrated the challenges, resistance, and entry points to achieving meaningful change for women and girls, and resulted in an engaging conversation among panelists and attendees alike.The event was moderated by Dr. Lina Abirafeh, Executive Director of the Arab Institute for Women at the Lebanese American University.
+Co-hosted by COFEM alongside the Arab Institute for Women at the Lebanese American University, the Global Women’s Institute, the Columbia University Mailman School of Public Health, and VOICE, at the LAU New York Academic Center, this panel discussed violence against women and girls and how to implement feminist-informed approaches that can help establish change.
+Examples from the Feminist Pocketbook and the Arab region illustrated challenges, resistance, and entry points to achieving meaningful change for women and girls, and resulted in an engaging conversation among panelists and attendees.

-For more information on COFEM’s involvement and the event, please click here.
+For more information on COFEM’s involvement and the event, click here.

 Past COFEM Initiatives and Events